Deuteronomy 9

 Deuteronomy 9:4-6Not for Your Righteousness

-God drives out nations not because Israel is good but because those nations are wicked.
+God drives out nations because those nations are wicked.
 The Canaanites have defiled the land.
 Their cup is full.
-God is not rewarding Israel; He is judging evil.
-Israel is the instrument of that judgment, but the judgment belongs to God.
+Israel enters the land in the wake of that judgment, but the judgment itself belongs to God alone.

 Deuteronomy 9:7-8Remember Horeb